-As of now, those found with marijuana will be subjected to incarceration and a fine of up to $1,000, considering the amount found during possession is under 8 oz.
-Those found with more than 8 oz. will be subject to serious jail time (felony) and a fine of $5000 or more.
+As of now, those found with marijuana without a valid MMJ card will be subject to incarceration and a maximum fine of up to $1,000, as long as the amount found during possession is under 8 oz.
+Those found with more than 8 oz. will be subject to serious jail time, felony criminal charges, and a fine of $5,000 or more.

-By enrolling and receiving approval by the state of New Mexico you will be permitted:
+As such, it is extremely important to apply for medical marijuana in New Mexico if you plan on using any form of cannabis for any condition.
+By enrolling and receiving approval by the state of New Mexico, you will be permitted:

-- Possession of an adequate supply: a maximum quantity of no more than 230 units (approximately eight ounces) over a three-month period.
+- To possess “an adequate supply” of marijuana, which is defined as a maximum quantity of no more than 230 units (approximately eight ounces) over a three-month period.

-- Right to obtain a Personal Production License (PPL), which will grant you permission to grow a total of 12 seedlings, including male and female plants.
+- The right to obtain a Personal Production License (PPL), which grants you permission to grow a total of 12 Cannabis sativa seedlings, including male and female plants.

-The process is similar to those applying for the first time.
-To renew your card you are required to submit an application 60 days prior to the expiration of your card.
+The process for renewing a medical marijuana card in New Mexico is similar to those applying for the first time.
+In order to renew your card, you are required to submit an application 60 days prior to the expiration of your old card.
 All cards are processed in the order they are received by the state.